-With Autumn in the air, its time to treat ourselves with all the deliciousness this season has to offer.
+With Autumn in the air, it's time to treat ourselves to all the deliciousness this season has to offer.
 This vegan pumpkin cheesecake is just that.
 It has all the elements of a classic cheesecake.
-But, without the…cheese!
+But, without the...cheese!

 Yes, this entire cheesecake is vegan.
 Did you know cashews could do such extraordinary things?
 Like, make a cheesecake just as luscious as the classic?
 Why, yes.
 Cashews are just a life-saver.
 Plus, they give us an extra boost of healthy fats and energizing minerals.

 This cheesecake also has another sneaky ingredient: tofu.
 Tofu may seem like a strange addition to dessert but have no fear!
 Tofu works magic.
 Also, tofu is chock full of protein, making this cheesecake great for those on a fitness regime.

 In this recipe, I used silken tofu.
 This type of tofu is loved for its ‘silky’ quality.
 When you blend this with soaked cashews, it lends that smooth creaminess required in cheesecake.
 Using a bit of coconut cream, you instantly create a vegan cheesecake base just as good as the regular.

 To savor all the Fall flavor, I couldn’t resist making this a pumpkin cheesecake.
 This season is so special and goes by quickly!
 Might as well eat all the pumpkin spiced desserts you can.
 By adding pumpkin puree and pumpkin pie spice, this cheesecake instantly turns into an epic Fall treat.